-“Everything” was the third single from Jody Watley’s second album, Larger Than Life.
-The single was released on August 22, 1989, and it peaked at number four on the Billboard Hot 100 chart.
+“Pump Up the Jam” was the lead-off single for Technotronic’s album of the same name.
+The single was released in 1989, and it peaked at number two on the Billboard Hot 100 chart in early 1990.

-I am embedding the video for “Everything” below, and I apologize in advance to any of my readers who are unable to view the video due to region blocking.
+For those who are brave enough to watch it, I’ve embedded the video below.
+I apologize in advance to any of my readers who are unable to view the video due to region blocking.